rhagelstrom/LifeLedger/README.md

    *If one of these damage types is followed by a 'n' damage type, where n is any positive number, the secondary effect is scaled by n.
 E.g. `steal, '0.5'` is identical to `hsteal`.

-   For example a vampire's bite can be fully automated by updating the damage entry to the following: [DMG: 1d6+4 piercing + 3d6 necrotic, max, steal].
+   For example a vampire's bite can be fully automated by updating the damage entry to the following: [DMG: 1d6+4 piercing + 3d6 necrotic, maxhp, steal].
 And the Life Transference spell can be automated using: 4d6 necrotic, transfer, '2'.

 * Support has been added for **MAXHP: x**, which will adjust the total maximum hit points of the bearer by x, which can dice and numbers.